dontbehasty/Gene-Similarity-Measurement/README.md

-# Gene-Similarity-Measurement
+# Gene Similarity Measurement
-Web based system that measures the similarity between genes.
+This is a web based system that measures the similarity between genes.

 The system uses a database which is available from the Gene Ontology consortium website.
 This database contains annotations of genes and gene products to terms in the Gene Ontology.